Antibiotic Shows Effectiveness Against Deadly Staph Infections

 "Click and Mortar" Opportunities for Digitization and Consumerism in Trials

-Explore how the integration of digital tools and consumer-oriented approaches in clinical trials can enhance participant diversity and recruitment efficiency while addressing challenges in equity, ethics, and security.
+Explore how the integration of digital tools and consumer-oriented approaches in clinical trials can enhance broad participant recruitment and efficiency while addressing challenges in access, ethics, and security.

 The Doctor Who Wants to Change How We Treat Cardiovascular Disease